Frequently Asked Questions

 b) From IANLP's point of view, these seminars can be called anything that seems to be appropriate in the market place and does not violate IANLP’s code of ethics.

 d) In Switzerland, the word 'diploma' is reserved for advanced studies in adult continuing education.
 To grant diplomas on the basis of a training that only lasts a few days would be considered highly questionable.
 Hence, looking at the issue from our perspective here in Switzerland, we would certainly highly recommend a designation other than the title 'diploma'.
 Possibly, in your country 'diploma' stands for some kind of attestation of attendance, in which case it could be used without raising any eyebrows.
-However, to be on safe ground, we recommend the usage of the designation ‘certificate’ instead of ‘diploma’, as this seems more appropriate in this situation.
+However, to be on safe ground, we recommend the usage of the designation ‘attestation’ or 'certificate' (if competence evaluation took place at the end of the training) instead of ‘diploma’, as this seems more appropriate in this situation.

 Q: If I have a complaint about my training and/or my trainer.
 How do I proceed?